-- (1) Be at least 18 years of age; - (2) Sign an affidavit regarding confidentiality and HIPAA; - (3) Possess the ability to communicate effectively with the member/personal representative; - (4) Possess the ability to complete documentation requirements of the program; - (5) Demonstrate to the member specific competencies necessary to perform paid tasks; - (6) Complete a self-declaration regarding infections and contagious diseases; - (7) Agree to a state criminal background check; - (8) Possess a valid driver's license and proof of automobile liability insurance if transporting the member: - (9) Demonstrate knowledge of how to report abuse, neglect and exploitation and sign an affidavit regarding agreement to report all instances of suspected abuse, neglect or exploitation; - (10) Advocate for the member to assure the member's rights are protected, and the member's needs and preferences are honored; and - (11) Complete 8 hours of Mental Health Training annually.
+- (1) Be at least 18 years of age; - (2) Sign an affidavit regarding confidentiality and HIPAA; - (3) Possess the ability to communicate effectively with the member/personal representative; - (4) Possess the ability to complete documentation requirements of the program; - (5) Demonstrate to the member specific competencies necessary to perform paid tasks; - (6) Complete a self-declaration regarding infections and contagious diseases; - (7) Agree to a state criminal background check; - (8) Possess a valid driver's license and proof of automobile liability insurance if transporting the member; - (9) Demonstrate knowledge of how to report abuse, neglect and exploitation and sign an affidavit regarding agreement to report all instances of suspected abuse, neglect or exploitation; - (10) Advocate for the member to assure the member's rights are protected, and the member's needs and preferences are honored; and

+(11) Complete 8 hours of Mental Health Training annually 7.

+Verification of Provider Qualifications

+Entity Responsible for Verification:

-Department of Public Health and Human Services/Fiscal Intermediary.
+Department of Public Health and Human Services/Fiscal In ntermediary.

 Frequency of Verification:

+Upon enrollment and annually thereafter.

+Appendix C: Participant Services

+C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws, regulations and policies referenced in the specificat tion are readily evailable to CMS upon request through the

+Medicaid agency or the operating agency (if applicable). ion are readily available to CMS upon request unough the

+Service Type:

+Other Service

-As provided in 42 CFR \hat{A} §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the a authority to provide the following additional service not specified

+in statute.

+Service Title:

 Meals

+HCBS Taxonomy:

-Category 1: Sub-Category 1: 06 Home Delivered Meals 06010 home delivered meals
+Category 1: Sub-Category 1:

+06 Home Delivered Meals 06010 home delivered meals

 Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Category 5.
+Sub-Category 3.

-Category 3: Sub-Category 3: Category 4: Sub-Category 4:
+Category 4: Sub-Category 4:

+П

-Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one:
+Complete this part for a renewal application or a new waiver t that replaces an existing waiver.
+Select one :

 Service is included in approved waiver.
-There is no change in service specifications.
+There is i no change in service specifications.

 Service is included in approved waiver.
-The service specifications have been modified.
+The servi ce specifications have been modified.

+Service is not included in the approved waiver.

 This service provides hot or other appropriate meals once or twice a day, up to seven days a week.
 A full nutritional regimen (three meals per day) will not be provided, in keeping with the exclusion of room and board as covered services.
 Members must need special assistance to ensure adequate nutrition due to:

-- (a) special nutritional needs; or - (b) the member's inability to gain access to proper nutrition due to a disability.
+(a) special nutritional needs; or

+(b) the member's inability to gain access to proper nutrition due to a disability.